The Next Big Thing (EP)

 The Next Big Thing is the debut and first EP by South Korean singer Roh Ji-hoon.
 The EP was released on November 7, 2012 on iTunes and also in stores by Cube Entertainment and distributed by LOEN Entertainment.

 Background

 On October 29, 2012, Cube Entertainment announced that “No Ji Hoon will be releasing his first mini album ‘The Next Big Thing‘ and will be raising the curtains for his promotions as a solo dance singer with his title track ‘Being Punished’“.
-On October 31, 2012, Cube Entertainment released a mock-documentary style video teaser of the singer titled ‘Mockumentary – File Code: 1107‘ onto their official YouTube channel featuring labemates Hyuna, G.NA and BtoB.
+On October 31, 2012, Cube Entertainment released a mock-documentary style video teaser of the singer titled ‘Mockumentary – File Code: 1107‘ onto their official YouTube channel featuring labelmates Hyuna, G.NA and BtoB.
 Ailee also made an appearance towards the end of the video.
 A second video teaser was released on November 5, 2012 and on November 6, 2012 jacket images and music video for the title track "Punishment" was also released followed by the release of the mini album both digitally and physically on the next day.